mrirecon/moba-irme/README.md

 This repository includes the scripts to create the Figures for the publication

 > #### Model-Based Reconstruction for Joint Estimation of $T_{1}$, $R_{2}^{*}$ and $B_{0}$ Field Maps Using Single-Shot Inversion-Recovery Multi-Echo Radial FLASH
-> Wang, X, Scholand, N, Tan, Z, Mackner, D, Telezki, V, Blumenthal, M, Schaten, P, Uecker, M.
+> X Wang, N Scholand, Z Tan, D Mackner, V Telezki, M Blumenthal, P Schaten, M Uecker.
 >
 > Submitted to Magnetic Resonance in Medicine
 >